lpil/logging/README.md

 When using some logger services, colored output can be superfluous, because they're not processed at all, and appears as real characters.
-You can set the `NO_COLOR` to any string that _is not_ `"false"` in your environment to disable the colored output from the logger.
+You can set the `NO_COLOR` to any string that _is not_ `"false"` or the empty string in your environment to disable the colored output from the logger.

 Further documentation can be found at <https://hexdocs.pm/logging>.